Starting today, June 14, 2011, the .TEL Registry has begun to allow certain numeric-only and also some two-digit, short .TEL domain registrations.

 What is not permitted?

-Some examples of domains which are not permitted:
+Some examples of domains that are not permitted:

 - 12345678.tel (more than seven characters)